parkito/T-Systems/README.md

 # T-Systems
-Repository for Java School by T-Systems
+Artyom Karnov's repository for Java School by T-Systems